benbrignell/principles.design/README.md

  `author:` The company, team or individual that created these principles

- `link:` A link to a source article or somehwere the original principles were created.
+ `link:` A link to a source article or somewhere the original principles were created.

  `principles:`